Sweat Your Talents

 –> He expects them to take action and reasonable risks with trading ventures (Sweat your Assets).

-–> The master even envisages the possibility of depositing money among bankers to receive interest (Passive Income).
+–> The master even envisages depositing money among bankers to receive interest (Passive Income).

-–> The master re-allocates the lazy servant’s talents to the most performing servant to maximise the available resources (Efficient asset re-allocation).
+–> The master re-allocates the lazy servant’s talents to the most performing servant to maximize the available resources (Efficient asset re-allocation).

-–> The master won’t rely anymore on the non-performing servant paralysed by fear, laziness, and entrepreneurship absence.
+–> The master won’t rely anymore on the non-performing servant paralyzed by fear, laziness, and entrepreneurship absence.
 (Importance of taking action, overcoming procrastination or fear).

-NOTE : A Parable with similar contents appears in Luke’s gospel and is known as the Parable of the Midas (Luke 19:11-27).
+NOTE : A Parable with similar contents [sweat your talents] appears in Luke’s gospel and is known as the Parable of the Midas (Luke 19:11-27).

 The Parable of the Talents

 14 “For it will be like a man going on a journey, who called his servants and entrusted to them his property.
 To one, he gave five talents, to another two, to another one, to each according to his ability.
 Then he went away.
 He who had received the five talents went at once and traded with them, and he made five talents more.
 So also he who had the two talents made two talents more.